cbeck88/spirit-po/README.md

-**spirit-po** has the advantage that it does not use mo files, so your program can use the simple, portable po files produced directly by translators rather than require a non-portable binary format which requires special tools to create.
+**spirit-po** has the advantage that it does not use mo files, so your program can use the simple, portable po files produced directly by translators rather than require a binary format which requires special tools to create.

 **spirit-po** is very easy to use in your C++11 projects.